z-s-kusz/amp-set/README.md

 You can preview the production build with `npm run preview`.

 > To deploy your app, you may need to install an [adapter](https://kit.svelte.dev/docs/adapters) for your target environment.

+### Deploying to Netlify with Svelte 5 preview

+1. for svelete 5 prior to official release and other dependencies catching up: use `npm run build --legacy-peer-deps` as the build command -- this might not actually be needed but I'm leaving it for now.

+2. set an env variable (only needed on netlify not locally) `NPM_FLAGS` with a value of `--legacy-peer-deps`

+TODO: remove the flags when the official release is out and all other packages support svelte 5 and are upgraded.